Anri Sugihara: Biography

-After finishing from high school, Sugihara moved to Tokyo.
+After Sugihara graduated from Hiroshima Prefectural Fukuyama Ashiyo High School, she moved to Tokyo.
 Thinking of how she could use her low height and her high voice, she decided to give gravure a go.

 Sugihara likes Thailand, and her skill is capoeira.
 She is left-handed.
 Sugihara has gastroptosis.
 She has been successful several times in the stock investment, in 2014, she obtained the heading Zai Tech Tarento.

 In 2012, Sugihara was appointed as a secretary of Hiroshima Prefecture tourism.